Soumen044/Object-Detection-Car-ESP32-Android/docs/advantages_disadvantages.markdown

   - Power-intensive components (ESP32, motors) reduce operational time.

 - **Sensor Limitations**:
-  - The HC-SR04 may struggle with reflective (e.g., glass) or soft (e.g., fabric) surfaces.
+  - The HC-SR04 may struggle with moving surfaces.
   - Narrow or low-height obstacles may be missed due to the sensor’s beam angle.

 - **Environmental Sensitivity**: